Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Numerical experiments

+Another interesting aspect is the impact of prioritizing passengers' interests on the proportion of in-vehicle transfers among all passengers' transfers in the solution and the number of required MAUs.
 The obtained solutions are presented in Figure \ref{fig:in_vehicle_transfer}.
-In both instances, there is a clear trend indicating that greater proportions of in-vehicle transfers among all transfers are closely associated with higher operating costs and more utilized MAUs.
-Specifically, as the proportion of in-vehicle transfers increases from 0\% to 50\%, there is a consistent and significant increase in operational costs ¡ª up to 25\% in $instance\_g\_1$ and 20\% in $instance\_g\_2$.
+In both instances, there is a clear trend indicating that greater proportions of in-vehicle transfers are closely associated with higher operational costs and more utilized MAUs.
+Specifically, as the proportion of in-vehicle transfers increases from 0\% to 50\%, there is a consistent and significant increase in operational costs — up to 25\% in $instance\_g\_1$ and 20\% in $instance\_g\_2$.
 Furthermore, in $instance\_g\_1$ and $instance\_g\_2$, the number of used MAUs expands from 26 to 45, and from 34 to 52, respectively, with relative percentage increases of almost 73\% and 53\%.

-In summary, putting more emphasis on the interests of the passengers can raise the proportion of in-vehicle transfers and, consequently, the ease of passengers' transfers; nevertheless, it also result in a considerable increase in operating costs and the number of required MAUs.
+This trend can be explained by the role of transfer waiting time in passenger costs.
+In-vehicle transfers are not penalized, whereas conventional transfers incur additional penalties due to the inconvenience of alighting, walking between platforms, and re-boarding.
+These penalties are explicitly incorporated into passengers’ costs through weighted transfer waiting time, as defined in constraints (\ref{z_transfer}).
+As greater weight is placed on passenger interests, the model naturally favors in-vehicle transfers to reduce these costs.
+In summary, prioritizing passengers' interest increases the share of in-vehicle transfers and enhances transfer convenience, but this comes at the expense of higher operational costs and greater MAU usage.